frikki84/Android.MVP.RegistrationForm/README.md

 # Android.MVP.RegistrationForm
-registration form for android on MVP this form is a part of android training
+registration form for android on MVP is a part of android training